papis/papis/doc/source/default_settings.rst

 .. papis-config:: document-field-types-extend
     :type: :class:`~typing.List` [:class:`str`]

-    A list of keys that extend the default ones from :confval:`document-field-types`.
+    A list of ``key:type`` strings that extend the default ones from :confval:`document-field-types`.
-    This list extends instead of overwriting the given keys.
+    By setting these, you can extend the defaults rather than overwriting them.

     **Note**: This configuration option was previously available as ``doctor-key-type-keys-extend``.
 This version is deprecated (starting with